Duane D. Hackney: Vietnam War

-Hackney's most celebrated mission was on February 6, 1967, when two HH-3 helicopters, Jolly Green 05 and Jolly Green 36, launched from the 38th ARRS at Udorn Air Base, Udorn, Thailand.
-They were attempting the recovery of a downed O-1F pilot, Nail 65, near the Mu Gia Pass, North Vietnam.
+Hackney's most celebrated mission was on February 6, 1967, when two HH-3 helicopters, Jolly Green 05 and Jolly Green 36, launched from the 38th Aerospace Rescue and Recovery Squadron at Udorn Air Base, Udorn, Thailand.
+They were attempting the recovery of a downed O-1F pilot, Nail 65 (Maj.
+Lucius Heiskell), near the Mu Gia Pass, North Vietnam.
 After Airman Hackney made one unsuccessful trip to the ground in search of the pilot, both Jollys returned to base due to foul weather.
 Later in the day, the helicopters launched again and located the survivor.
 Airman Hackney was lowered to the ground, and after securing the survivor into the Stokes litter, both were lifted out.
 No sooner did they reach Jolly 05's door when ground fire erupted.
 As they raced to exit the area, the helicopter was hit with a 37 mm anti-aircraft round and caught fire.
 With complete disregard for his own welfare, Airman Hackney removed his parachute and placed it on the survivor.
-He lunged to grab another one from storage as the helicopter was hit by a second round.
+He moved to grab another one from storage as the helicopter was hit by a second round.
 In an instant, it exploded, just as Airman Hackney slipped his arms through the harness.
 He was blown out of Jolly 05 by the explosion.
-Dangling from the harness, he managed to pull the ripcord and the chute opened just as he hit the trees, where he plunged a further 80 feet and came to rest on a ledge in a crevasse.
-He narrowly avoided capture while enemy troops jumped across the crevasse, mere feet above.
+Hanging from the harness, he pulled the ripcord and the chute opened just as he hit the trees, where he fell a further 80 feet and came to rest on a ledge in a crevasse.
+He narrowly avoided capture while enemy troops jumped across the crevasse.
 Jolly 36 immediately made a run in to locate any survivors and found only burning wreckage, with Hackney waving his arms for pickup.
 He was the only survivor.

-Hackney went on to receive more than 70 individual awards becoming the most decorated enlisted man in Air Force history.
+Hackney went on to receive more than 70 individual awards, becoming the most decorated enlisted man in United States Air Force history.
 He was the winner of the Cheney Award for 1967.
-The Cheney award is given annually to a member of USAF for an act of valor, extreme fortitude, or self-sacrifice in a humanitarian interest performed in conjunction with aircraft.
-Upon his return from Vietnam in 1967, Hackney was deployed to the 41st Aerospace Rescue & Recovery Squadron (41st ARRS) at Hamilton Air Force Base, in Marin County, California.
+The Cheney Award is given annually to a member of USAF for an act of valor, extreme fortitude, or self-sacrifice in a humanitarian interest performed in conjunction with aircraft.
+Upon his return from Vietnam in 1967, Hackney was deployed to the 41st Aerospace Rescue & Recovery Squadron at Hamilton Air Force Base, in Marin County, California.
 Shortly after the awarding of his Air Force Cross on September 9, 1967, Hackney made a guest appearance on The Ed Sullivan Show.
-In 1991 he retired as a Chief Master Sergeant.
+In 1991 he retired as a chief master sergeant.